1979 Italian Grand Prix

 The 1979 Italian Grand Prix was a Formula One motor race held on 9 September 1979 at Monza.
 It was the thirteenth race of the 1979 World Championship of F1 Drivers and the 1979 International Cup for F1 Constructors.

 The 50-lap race was won by South African Jody Scheckter, driving a Ferrari, with Canadian team-mate Gilles Villeneuve second and Swiss Clay Regazzoni third in a Williams-Ford.
-Scheckter claimed the Drivers' Championship in the process, while Ferrari clinched the Constructors' Championship.
+Scheckter claimed the Drivers' Championship in the process and became the first and only South African thus far to win the championship, while Ferrari clinched the Constructors' Championship.
 The race also marked Scheckter's final race win and podium; he retired after the following season.
-As of 2024, this is the last Grand Prix to be won by a driver from the continent of Africa.
+As of 2025, this is the last Grand Prix to be won by a driver from the continent of Africa.
+Two day after the race, Scheckter signed a one-year contract for Ferrari until 1980.

 This race marked Scuderia Ferrari's 300th start in a World Championship event as a team.

 Report

 Background

 Monza was revamped for 1979, with the track re-surfaced and run-off areas added to the Curva Grande and the Lesmo curves.

 The entry list was enlarged by the return of the Alfa Romeo team, which had participated in the Belgian and French Grands Prix earlier in the season.
 Alfa Romeo fielded two cars: a new 179 chassis for Bruno Giacomelli, and the old 177 for Vittorio Brambilla, back in action for the first time since the crash in the previous year's race at Monza that had claimed the life of Ronnie Peterson.
 Meanwhile, Mexican Héctor Rebaque had his HR100 chassis ready for the first time, while Switzerland's Marc Surer, having won the Formula Two championship the previous month, made his first Formula One appearance as Ensign took him on in place of Patrick Gaillard.